openfaas/workshop/lab7.md

 and test

 ```
-# curl http://fuh83fhfj.ngrok.io/function/sentimentanalysis -d "I am really excited to participate in the OpenFaaS workshop."
+# echo -n "I am really excited to participate in the OpenFaaS workshop." | faas-cli invoke sentimentanalysis
 Polarity: 0.375 Subjectivity: 0.75

-# curl http://fuh83fhfj.ngrok.io/function/sentimentanalysis -d "The hotel was clean, but the area was terrible"; echo
+# echo -n "The hotel was clean, but the area was terrible" | faas-cli invoke sentimentanalysis
 Polarity: -0.316666666667 Subjectivity: 0.85
 ```